kubernetes/enhancements/keps/sig-cli/20190318-kustomize-generators-transformers.md

 ### Background

-Many users of Kubernetes require the ability to also write Config through high-level abstractions rather than only as low-level APIs.
+Many users of Kubernetes require the ability to also write Config through high-level abstractions rather than only as low-level APIs, or to configure Kubernetes through in-house developed platforms.

-- Numerous tools and DSLs have been developed in the ecosystem in order to address this need
+Authoring solutions have already been developed:

+- In the Ecosystem
   - Helm
   - Ksonnet
-- Organizations have built their own tooling for generating Kubernetes Resource Config
+- Internally by Organizations
   - [kube-gen] (AirBnB)

-Support for connecting the tools developed by the ecosystem with kubectl relies on piping commands together, however pipes are an imperative technique.
-This KEP proposes a declarative approach for composing tools built in the Kubernetes ecosystem or bespoke tools developed by organizations that are tightly coupled to their environments.
+Support for connecting the tools developed by the Ecosystem with kubectl relies on piping commands together, however pipes are an imperative technique that require their own scripting and tooling.

+This KEP proposes a declarative approach for connecting tools built in the Kubernetes ecosystem or bespoke internal tools developed by organizations.

 [kube-gen]: https://events.linuxfoundation.org/wp-content/uploads/2017/12/Services-for-All-How-To-Empower-Engineers-with-Kubernetes-Melanie-Cebula-Airbnb.pdf

 ### Goals

-- Allow config authoring solutions developed in the ecosystem to be integrated into kubectl as declarative Generators and Transformers
+- Allow Config authoring solutions developed in the ecosystem to be declaratively accessed by kubectl as Generators and Transformers
 - Allow users and organizations to develop their own custom config authoring solutions and integrate them into kubectl
-- Allow Kustomize power users to augment Kustomize's own Tranformers with their own
+- Allow Kustomize power users to augment Kustomize's Built-Tranformers
 - Allow users to perform client-side mutations so they they show up in diffs and are auditable

 ### Non-Goals